 Car (Auto) Loan Payment Calculator with Extra Payments

-When making additional payments, known as overpayments, your loan balance will reduce more quickly.
+When making additional principal payments, known as overpayments, your loan balance will reduce more quickly.
 This gives the borrower 2 options – reducing their monthly payments or repaying the loan early by sticking to their current agreed payment and amortising the loan faster.

 Either way, their overpayment will reduce the total interest paid on their loan, saving them money.

 Car loans are a type of amortising loan – read our amortising loan definition for more information on how they work.

 A car loan calculator with amortisation allows you to calculate the costs of taking out a car loan on a capital repayment basis, meaning it amortises over the loan term.
 Amortising loans are a universal concept, with the formula remaining the same throughout the world, regardless of the country of origin and currency used.
 Read our amortised loan definition for more.